philjord/ElderScrollsExplorer/README.md

     -Xmx12000m -Xms1000m  -Dsun.java2d.noddraw=true    -XX:+UnlockExperimentalVMOptions -XX:+UseG1GC -server -Djava.ext.dirs=.\none\

-7. For Working Directory pick Other then click the Workspace button and select the ESEAndroid project (this allows shaders to be found)
+7. For Working Directory pick Other then click the Workspace button and select the ElderScrollsExplorerBase project (this allows shaders to be found)

 8. Click Run

-If you get a class not found called Stack, you probably didn't ant buil the xml file as above (or it failed)
+If you get a class not found called Stack, you probably didn't ant build the xml file as above (or it failed)

 Once it's running you must set your game folders (the ones containing the esm and bsa files) using the File menu in game, then read the user guide.